onair0817/crnn-hangul-recognition/README.md

 # CRNN for Hangul Recognition
->Deep learning code for machine printed hangul recognition based on CRNN
+>Deep learning for machine printed hangul recognition based on CRNN